Higher Level Teaching Assistant (HLTA)

-To compliment teachers’ delivery of the curriculum and contribute to the development of other support staff, students and academy policies and strategies.
-To work collaboratively with teaching staff and assist teachers in the whole planning cycle and the management/preparation of resources.
-To supervise whole classes during the short term absence of teachers.
-To provide support to students, teachers and the academy in order to raise standards of achievement for all, by utilising advanced levels of knowledge and skills when assisting with planning, monitoring, assessing and managing classes and to encourage students to become independent learners, to provide support for their welfare, and to support the inclusion of students in all aspects of academy life.
+De Warenne Academy is looking to appoint a Higher Level Teaching Assistant to join our academy in February 2020.
+You will compliment teachers’ delivery of the curriculum and contribute to the development of other support staff, students and academy policies and strategies.
+You will also work collaboratively with teaching staff and assist teachers in the whole planning cycle and the management/preparation of resources.
+Also, supervise whole classes during the short term absence of teachers.
+The successful candidate will provide support to students, teachers and the academy in order to raise standards of achievement for all, by utilising advanced levels of knowledge and skills when assisting with planning, monitoring, assessing and managing classes and to encourage students to become independent learners, to provide support for their welfare, and to support the inclusion of students in all aspects of academy life.

 DUTIES AND RESPONSIBILITIES:

 - To plan and prepare lessons with teachers, participating in all stages of the planning cycle, including lesson planning, evaluating and adjusting lessons/plans

 - To develop and prepare resources for learning activities in accordance with lesson plans and in response to student need

 - To contribute to the planning of opportunities for students to learn in out-of-school contexts in line with academy policies and procedures

 - To teach whole classes covering PPA, within an agreed system of supervision and within a pre-determined lesson framework

 - To provide detailed verbal and written feedback on lesson content, student responses to learning activities and student behaviour to teachers and students

 - To motivate and progress students’ learning by using clearly structured, interesting teaching and learning activities

 - To be familiar with lesson plans, IEP targets and learning objectives